 Eligibility for NHS secondary care

-Relatively straightforward for those who are clearly eligible, at least in terms of who is eligible (although what they are eligible for is more complicated).
+Prior to 2012 this was relatively straightforward for those who are clearly eligible by having an NHS number and being resident in the UK, at least in terms of who is eligible (although what they are eligible for is more complicated).

 For those who do not clearly meet residence etc. criteria, e.g. asylum seekers (especially those who's asylum claim has been turned out) this is much less clear, and a recent (early 2009) court of appeal decision has not made things any clearer.